Our research is editorially independent but we may earn a commission for purchases made through our links.

 When many people envision a traditional wedding, images of a religious ceremony, flowing white dress, and colorful bouquets come to mind.
 However, some couples dream of something a little bit different – something that more closely matches their personalities and relationship.
-Perhaps you’d rather say “I do” at the top of a mountain, on a scenic beach, or even jumping out of a plane!
+Perhaps you’d rather say “I do” at a unique wedding venue, like a top of a mountain, on a scenic beach, or even jumping out of a plane!

 YOU'RE ALL SET!